nxt-insurance/nxt_schema/README.md

 TODO:

-- Refactor value assignment
-    => Might be better not to assign any value unless subnodes are applied => Return either nil for value (output) or even raise when accessed during apply time

 - Implement proper schema and validation error system that would be capable of I18n and custom error messages
 - Resolve custom types from type namespace and fallback to default type system
 - Test the different scenarios of merging schemas array, hash, ...